Industrial Cellulose Fibers

 When packaged cellulose fibers may be compacted.
 For optimum results, cellulose fibers should be loosened via mechanical means when they are added in the manufacturing process.

 Ideally cellulose fiber should be added at a stage where there is adequate fluid available for it to be fully wetted out.

 - If there is an aqueous phase, add cellulose fiber as soon as is practical, preferably before fillers are added.

 - If there is surfactant in the formulation, it is recommended to add the surfactant to the water before the fiber is added.

-Central Fiber® supplies a range of cellulose fibers to meet many performance requirements.
+Central Fiber® brand encompasses a range of cellulose fibers to meet many performance requirements.
 Our cellulose fibers vary in fiber size and coarseness, and in their ability to provide viscosity development, rheology, flow control and oil absorption properties.

 Cellulose Fibers Deliver

-Central Fiber's® cellulose fibers are proven to be highly cost-effective in delivering a wide range of functional properties including (in alphabetical order):
+Central Fiber® cellulose fibers are proven to be highly cost-effective in delivering a wide range of functional properties including (in alphabetical order):